 The project description must not exceed 5 A4 pages (including figures, tables, etc.).
-The 5 A4 pages must not exceed 15,000 characters including spaces, figure captions, formulas, etc. (see also section 4.3.3).
+The 5 A4 pages must not exceed 15,000 characters including spaces, figure captions, formulas, etc. (see also section 4.3.4).
 References/ bibliography must be uploaded as a separate appendix.

-Please note that the overview of appendices (section 4.3.1) offers a complete list of the appendices that must be attached.
+Please note that the overview of appendices (section 4.3.2) offers a complete list of the appendices that must be attached.
 Also, note that it is stated in section 4.3 how the number of characters is counted, as it is the character count stemming from e-grant that applies.

-2.3.1.5 Budget
+2.3.2.5 Budget

-In order for your application to be evaluated by DFF, you must prepare a budget (see section 4.3.7).
+In order for your application to be evaluated by DFF, you must prepare a budget (see section 4.3.8).

-You can apply for up to DKK 1,500,000 excluding overhead/administration expenses.
+You can apply for up to DKK 1,500,000, excluding overhead/administration expenses.
 As part of your budget, you can apply for funds to cover one outbound and one inbound journey for yourself as the applicant within the margin of expenditure.
 In addition, you may apply for the coverage of bench fees within the margin of expenditure.
-You may apply for an increase of your grant for any accompanying family members (partners and minor children) of DKK 55,000 per year for the period during which they stay with you abroad.
+You may apply for an increase of your grant for each accompanying family member (partners and minor children) of DKK 55,000 per year for the period during which they stay with you abroad.
 This grant increase is expected to cover the outbound and inbound journey for accompanying children/partner.

 As a general rule, it is not possible to apply for funding for salaries for technical/administrative staff as you are expected to carry out your postdoctoral project independently.
 If you believe that a technical/ administrative staff is essential for the completion of the project, you must argue for this.
-It is not possible to apply for funding for transport of household effects or coverage of housing costs.

-2.3.2 Sapere Aude: DFF-Starting Grant
+2.3.3 Sapere Aude: DFF-Starting Grant